A unique survival game with an incredible art style.

 Platform Reviewed on: PC (Windows)

-Don’t Starve is a unique survival game that thrusts the players into a dangerous wilderness with only the clothes on their backs, a few key items and traits.
-Players will find themselves enjoying the vastness of this wild place filled with dangerous animals, dark beings, and the most of all dealing with starvation.
+Don’t Starve is a unique roguelike game that thrusts the players into a dangerous wilderness with only the clothes on their backs, a few key items and traits.
+Players will find themselves enjoying the vast expanse of this dangerous place filled with wild animals, dark beings, and most importantly of all, trying not to starve.

-The main character of this game is Wilson, a scientist, who has been trapped by a demon and transported to a mysterious wilderness world.
-In this world, players must survive while trying to get back home.
-The storyline is simple yet interesting.
-It lets the players put themselves into the characters’ shoes.
-The focus is on exploration in an unknown world full of dangers from every angle.
-Players will find themselves enjoying the challenge that the game imposes on them.
+The main character of this game is Wilson, a scientist who has been trapped by a demon and transported to a mysterious world.
+In this world, players must survive while using what they find in the environment to help get themselves back home.
+The storyline is simple enough; it lets the players put themselves into the characters’ shoes.
+The focus is on exploration in an unknown world that has danger around every corner.

-There are two kinds of mode within the game; Adventure and Survival.
-Players will first start out in Survival mode but once the players start exploring they will eventually find Maxwell’s Door.
+There are two kinds of mode within the game at time of writing; Adventure and Survival.
+Players will first start out in Survival mode, and upon exploration may come across a mysterious door, known as Maxwell’s Door.
 This door takes the players into Maxwell’s game, Adventure mode.
 Adventure mode forces the players to survive through five chapters that progressively increases in difficulty.

 You have a menu of items that you use to learn new skills and create new items, i.e. weapons, traps, clothing, fire and shelter.
 Players have a health meter in addition to their “Sanity” and “Hunger” bars.
 There’s also a calendar that shows the players the time of day as well as how many days have passed.
-Seasons change throughout the game so therefore day and night changes for example winter has longer nights than the summer and vice versa.
-Characters will not get sick from being exposed to rain or the cold but the meter will turn blue to indicate the character’s freezing during winter.
+Season change is periodical, each with their differences: Winter has longer nights, Summer has longer days.
+Characters will not get sick from being exposed to rain or the cold, but the meter will turn blue to indicate the character’s freezing during winter.
 Exploration is key to survival.
 The world is vast and full of danger so you must defend yourself.

-The monsters in this world vary.
-The swamps seems to be the home for everything bad as well as a swamp monster with tentacles that reaches to grab you.
+The enemies in this world vary in size and level of threat to the player.
+The swamps in particular are a haven for dangerous enemies, like a swamp monster with tentacles that reaches out to grab you.
 There are the hounds that pop up randomly to attack the player but there is a clear warning sound that tells you it’s time to defend yourself.
 There are many kinds of monsters throughout the game that will pose a challenge for the players.

 The Machine is a vital instrument for the characters’ survival.
 Characters can learn to create new things by clicking on “Prototype”.
-The more interesting the item to create, the harder it will be to not only make the ingredient for but to find it.
-For example, crafting magical objects.
+Typically, the more potent an item, the more difficult it is to create.
+Case in point, crafting magical objects.
 Crafting the machine itself can be easy or hard depending on the place you spawned as well as how far you will have to go to find these items.
-The times I’ve played it, I’ve found the gold nuggets to be a little bit of a challenge as there would be times I spawned far away from rocks and stones that have the nuggets.
-Each spawn at the start of a new game is random so there’s no way of knowing if you’ll get a decent spawn.
+The map is randomly generated, as is the place you spawn on it, so it is very possible to be completely screwed by the placements of certain key crafting ingredients.

 Players will find this game to be replay able, with a variety of characters to choose from with their own special abilities and items as well as the randomness of spawning locations and situations.
 Players will find themselves playing a different game every time and enjoying the game more and more as they discover this dark world.